-Road and hybrid bikes, typically with tires up to about 32 mm (1¼”) wide, are best-suited to club rides, although some members use mountain bikes.
+Road, cyclocross and hybrid bikes are best suited to club rides, although some members use mountain bikes.
 Mountain bikes, with wider and softer tires, offer more rolling resistance, and hence require more effort for the same distance.
 The best choice for a given ride will be dictated by the planned route – e.g., road vs. gravel.
 Although riding an appropriate bike is helpful, it is more important to select a group whose speed you can comfortably match for the duration of the ride.

 Your bicycle should be in good working condition - if a mechanical failure occurs, the rest of the group will be affected and may be placed at risk.
 Be sure to check your tires and brakes before the ride!

 It is your responsibility to ensure that your bicycle complies with provincial legal requirements.
 In Ontario, for example, all bicycles must have working brakes and a bell, gong or horn.
 Quebec has broader requirements, including reflectors and reflective tape.
 Consult the following sites for further details.

 Ontario: https://www.ontario.ca/laws/statute/90h08 (see section VI- Equipment)

 You should not have a kickstand on your bike when participating in group rides.
 A kickstand poses a risk to your fellow riders.

 The use of aerobars is not permitted in OBC group rides.
 It is not necessary to remove them from your bike; just do not use them.
 Aero bars increase your reaction time (e.g., to brake) plus you do not have the same control that you would with your hands on your handlebars, both of which can compromise the safety of the group.